ucsc-cse-140/assignments/README.md

 For each code base, you will:

 1. Checkout or download the zip file from github.
-2. Download the requirements with: `pip3 install --user -r requirements.txt`
+2. Install the requirements with: `pip3 install --user -r requirements.txt`.
+The `requirements.txt` file has the three libraries that are required, including the autograder package.
     1. For the assignments repo, you will need python version >= 3.10
     2. For the pacman repository, you will need Tk, check the detailed instructions [here](https://github.com/ucsc-cse-140/assignments/tree/main/p1#running-code-on-your-local-machine).